varundonde/varundonde/README.md

 My current work:

 - Undergraduate research on the STEPR Project under the CMU Human Computer Interaction Institute.
+- Teaching assistant for 15-112: Fundamentals of Programming and Computer Science :)

 Some stuff I've previously worked on: